buddha216g/FCND-Estimator/Writeup.md

 ### 4: Magnetometer Update (scenario `10_MagUpdate`) ###

-Up until now, we've only used the accelerometer and gyro for our state estimation.
-In this step, information from the magnetometer to improve your filter's performance in estimating the vehicle's heading is added.
+In this step, information from the magnetometer is used to improve filter's performance in estimating the vehicle's heading.
 The parameter `QYawStd` in the `QuadEstimatorEKF.txt` file was tuned to better balance the long term drift and short-time noise from the magnetometer.
 The function `UpdateFromMag()` was also updated to estimate the vehicle's heading.

 Section 7.3.2 of the [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) was used to implement the magnetometer update.

-Upon implementing these code changes,
 ```
     zFromX(0) = ekfState(6);
     float diff = magYaw - ekfState(6);